Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter has picked up an RBI in 33.6% of his games this season, with two or more RBI in 15.0% of his games.
-He has also driven in three or more runs in six contests.
+- Carpenter has driven in a run in 38 games this year (33.6%), including 17 games with more than one RBI (15.0%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.